Homemade Twix Bars (Best Millionaire Shortbread)

 There are variations – some use all-purpose flour in toto.
 Some use a mixture of wheat and oat flour.
 In many ways, it seems to depend on what you want to do with it . . .
 Are you serving it as a stand-alone cookie, or are your using it as a foundation for something else (as I am here)?

 In the past, I made these into the traditional Millionaire’s Shortbread bars, but the last time I made Twix cups using a silicone mini-muffin pan to make them easier to handle.
 I find the most difficult part of the entire recipe is cutting the bars into clean, attractive pieces.
 Popping them out of a cooled silicone muffin pan was so much easier!

 Either way you choose to do it, this Millionaire’s Shortbread recipe makes a great shortbread – crisp, but not too crumbly – covered in homemade caramel and rich, dark chocolate.
 A small piece goes a long way.

 I used 1/2 regular flour and 1/2 white whole wheat flour, with rice flour to round it out.
 The shortbread is baked a bit longer than traditional shortbread to increase the crispiness, balancing out the smooth caramel.

 The original recipe is in metric measurements, so I’ve translated it to English weights.
-These are mostly WEIGHTS, not volume, so you’ll need to weigh the amounts on a scale to get the proper ratios.
+These are mostly weights, not volume, so you’ll need to weigh the amounts on a scale to get the proper ratios.
 You really should have a kitchen scale among your tools.
 Here’s a good selection from Kerekes, The Chef Station to check out.
 You can change it from English units to Metric very easily:

 - 1/4 tsp salt